Updated June 2018

 4. Practice Yoga

 No I don't mean try the "downward dog" pose in seat 15 G or "sun salutations" in the aisle (though I'm sure it's happened!)
 But I started a yoga practice about a year and half ago and I noticed something interesting happened on my last overnight flight.
 I was able to manage the stresses of travel and flying with my breathing.
 My yoga breathing and meditation also helped me to block out distractions so I could rest better during the flight.
 I found I was more flexible and less stiff during the flight because of all the practice I had with twisting and folding poses!
-It's unfortunate that in order to have a good flight, I had to marshall all the physical and mental benefits of yoga to tolerate it.
+It's unfortunate that in order to have a good flight, I had to marshal all the physical and mental benefits of yoga to tolerate it.
 But it's not a bad idea...stand and stretch regularly, breathe deeply into your belly and let your mind push away distractions and irritations of flying and you will have a better experience!
 I always remind myself that despite all the jokes about airlines, I am fortunate enough to be able go up into the air to go somewhere else in a relatively short time, and that the airlines do in fact do a good job of getting me there safely.
-So in addition to my carry on, I try to pack a great attitude and sense of humor and so far...I've survived every flight!
+So in addition to my carry on, I try to pack a great attitude and sense of humor and so far...I've survived every flight (so far!)

 Note: We don't sell trips or any travel related items mentioned and we haven't been paid to travel or accepted free items to review, mostly because no one has offered!
 If that ever happens, we would disclose that clearly.
 All of the products profiled here are products we've used ourselves and liked.